Equity, Leadership Studies, and Instructional Technologies (ELSIT)

 • Master of Arts in Equity and Social Justice Education

-• Master of Arts in Education: Concentration in Educational Administration
+• Master of Arts in Educational Administration and Leadership

 • Master of Arts in Instructional Design and Technology